Legarda (singer): 2016 - 2019: Sony Music and International Breakthrough

 Legarda signed a recording deal with Sony in 2016.
 With the support of Sony Music, Legarda released his first single, "La Verdad", a song he co-wrote with Mr. Jukeboxx and Dejota 2021, with the arrangements of Bryan Anzel and the musical production of Dejota 2021.
 The mix was done by the multi-platinum Tito Earcandy, who has worked with artists such as Beyoncé, Jason Derulo, and Janet Jackson, among others.
-"La Verdad" along with other songs like "My Love", "You Don't Have a Boyfriend", "I Need Your Love", "Party at Night", "I Hate Love", and "Soy Campeón" were successful on the Latin American urban music scene.
+"La Verdad" along with other songs like "My Love", "You Don't Have a Boyfriend", "I Need Your Love", "Party All Night", "I Hate Love", and "Soy Campeón" were successful on the Latin American urban music scene.

 In 2016, Legarda released four more singles, including "I'm Better Now", "Hypnotized", "Mala Es", and "Clavos".
 The following year, he released three new songs: "I Need Your Love", "I Will Find You", and "Libre".

 In 2018, Legarda released three more singles: "Uber Sex", "Modo Avión", and "Otra Vez".
 "Otra Vez" featured Legarda's signature reggaeton sound and was a collaboration with Luisa Fernanda W, Itzza Primera, Dejota 2021, and Ryan Roy.
 It was released on October 18, 2018, and has since garnered over 75 million views on YouTube.
 The single has become a popular hit in Colombia and around the world and remains one of his most successful releases.

 Legarda shared the stage with a number of international artists, including Pitbull and Don Omar.

 He reached greater popularity for his participation in the competition program of RCN Televisión MasterChef Celebrity.
 Following his participation in the program, he began a relationship with YouTuber and singer Luisa Fernanda W, with whom he worked to compose singles.